Cruise ships return to Napier to help boost local economy

 “In the context of the ongoing impacts of Gabrielle to our wider community, this decision has been very carefully weighed and considered.
 I know our region is still suffering and our key infrastructure remains impacted.

 “The duration of cruise passenger visits to Napier are ordinarily brief, outside school and commuting times and require no overnight stays.
-Our council team are well-practiced in co-ordinating each vessel visit safely and available to begin doing so again from next week,” continued Wise.
+Our council team are well practised in co-ordinating each vessel visit safely and available to begin doing so again from next week,” said Wise.

-Napier Port CEO Todd Dawson said a number of restrictions that will be imposed on cruise visits.
+Napier Port CEO Todd Dawson said a number of restrictions will be imposed on cruise visits.

 “Fortunately, Napier Port only suffered minor damage due to the cyclone and we were able to get back to full operations within a week,” said Dawson.